---

 - Use [beforeSend](/docs/analytics/package#beforesend) to exclude page views and events that might not be relevant

-## Managing Speed Insights data points
+## Managing Speed Insights events

 > **💡 Note:** Speed Insights and Web Analytics require scripts to do collection of [data